 Your nervous system is a delicate web of cells that transmit sensations from an area of your body to your brain.
 When these nerves are damaged in a traumatic accident, you will probably experience pain or other discomfort, like tingling, numbness, or weakness in the affected area.
 Your central nervous system includes your brain and spinal cord; your peripheral nervous system is all the nerve cells that control all your movements and transmit sensory information to your brain.

 There are many different ways that your nerves may be damaged after an accident.
 In very severe cases, they may be severed.
 They may also be impinged when a traumatic injury to part of your body, like your shoulder or the openings in your vertebrae where nerves exit the spinal column, causes a deformity that presses directly on your delicate nerve tissue.
+Motor vehicle accidents are the most common cause of Spinal Cord Injuries.
+These traumatic injuries occur by the bending, dislocation, rotation and hyperflexion or hypertension of the spinal cord.
+This can cause incredibly serious life changes, including paralysis.
+The extent of the injuries depends on the location of the injury.

 Neurological injuries are difficult to self-diagnose.
 Because nerves carry pain from parts of your body to your brain, you may believe that something is wrong with your muscle or bone when a damaged or impinged nerve is actually the source of the pain.
 As you follow up with your doctor after the accident, make sure to mention any episodes of numbness, tingling, or weakness that could be a sign of a neurological injury.